FarzadRedX/FarzadRedX/README.md

 - 👋 Hi, I’m @FarzadRedX
 - 👀 I’m interested in C# And Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on I am building an application software for businessmen
-- 📫 How to reach me Farzad RedX on : twitter , reddit
+- 📫 How to reach me Farzad RedX on : Discord

 <!---
 FarzadRedX/FarzadRedX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.